Bazuga02/quadb-todo-frontend/README.md

 ## Usage

 To add a new task, simply type the task into the input field and press enter.
 To mark a task as completed, click on the checkbox next to the task.
 To delete a task, click on the 'delete icon' button next to the task.
 To edit a task, click on the 'edt icon' button next to the task.
+Click heart icon for important task.

 ## Technologies Used